troycomi/intermediate-vim/1_files_windows/README.md

 wildcards such as `vi *.txt`.
 By default, this does not open each file in a separate tab, and instead you can move from one file to the next with :n or :N.
 You can also use `:tab all` to open each buffer in a separate tab.
+Adding the -p flag from the command line, `vi -p *.txt`, will open each file as a separate tab and saves you the step of having to specify `:tab all`.
+Alternatively command-line flags `-o` and `-O` allow you to open the multiple files as either vertically or horizontally stacked windows.

 You can also read from stdin with vim.
 I find this is useful when you want to concatenate a bunch of files together and then edit them.
 For example `cat *.txt | vi -`.